 Cooked rice always has a high potential of being infected with Bacillus cereus, especially if you decide to leave rice out overnight.
 Therefore, I highly suggest preserving it in the refrigerator or the freezer.

 Cooked rice in the refrigerator can last for 4-6 days, and with the freezer, edibility can be extended to six months.
+“Is eating cold rice safe?” – you might ask.
+Well, after thawing your rice, you can either reheat it or enjoy it cold.
 But to maximize your rice age, you need to follow the steps to prominent your process.

 Here is an instruction on how to properly store cooked rice in the refrigerator or the freezer.